eBay/tsv-utils/README.md

 See the [Github releases](https://github.com/eBay/tsv-utils/releases) page for the latest release.

-For some distributions, a package can directly be installed:
+For some distributions a package can directly be installed:

 | Distribution | Command               |
 | ------------ | --------------------- |
 | Arch Linux   | `pacaur -S tsv-utils` (see [`tsv-utils`](https://aur.archlinux.org/packages/tsv-utils/))

+*Note: The distributions above are not updated as frequently as the [Github releases](https://github.com/eBay/tsv-utils/releases) page.*

 ### Build from source files